Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 mapped on a specific ``Device``.

 The Akida ``Device`` represents a device object that holds a version and the hardware topology of the mesh.
-The main properties of such object are:
+The main properties of such an object are:

 - its `hardware version <../api_reference/akida_apis.html#hwversion>`__,
 - the description of its `mesh <../api_reference/akida_apis.html#akida.NP.Mesh>`__ of